ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 * Understands the factors that contribute to safe, effective provision of care when working in professional isolation
-* Is aware of own limitations and seeks assistance appropriately
+* Aware of own limitations and seeks assistance appropriately
-* Has knowledge of symptoms and treatment for conditions more commonly encountered in rural areas including zoonoses, bites and stings.
+* Knowledge of symptoms and treatment for conditions more commonly encountered in rural areas including zoonoses, bites and stings.

 ##### Progressing